hadley/helpr/ideas.md

   * needs install individual button
 * DONE - Button to show all packages
   * DONE - needs to 'talk' with old packages button
+* Rewrite library() so pkg_matrix is quicker for large numbers of packages

 * Top ten functions and most recently used 10 functions
 * add links to the manuals